Chmood/generator-wordpress-themify/README.md

 # generator-wordpress-themify

 A modular Wordpress theme generator for [Yeoman](http://yeoman.io).

-Mostly based on popular [Roots](https://github.com/roots/roots) starter theme.
+Mostly based on popular [Roots](https://github.com/roots/roots) starter theme, plus inspiration from the mighty generator-webapp.

-(Still in early stage, please use with caution!)
+(Still in early stage, please use with caution!
+See the [https://github.com/Chmood/generator-wordpress-themify/blob/master/TODO.md](TODO) to see what's going on.)

 ## Features